What Is a Zero-Day Threat? Complete Guide 2024

 • Stuxnet malware.
 This spy-movie caliber attack targeted uranium-enrichment centrifuges in Iran by exploiting multiple zero-days in Windows and Siemens industrial computers.

 • Pegasus malware.
-This terrifying malware was deployed by multiple oppressive regimes (probably Saudi Arabia and the UAE) to spy on journalists at Al Jazeera.
+This terrifying malware was deployed by multiple oppressive regimes to spy on journalists and other high-profile targets.

 • Equifax breach.
 Ironically, this breach wouldn’t have happened if Equifax had kept its software up-to-date.
 One of the largest breaches in hacker history, it exploited a vulnerability in the Adobe Struts application that had been patched months before the breach occurred.